 In this manner you can improve the video, but also quickly develop your skills as a manuscript writer.

 – To 'get better' is a lot about daring to try out new things and open your mind to the fact that your manuscript and video can get better if you do it in a different way.
 And this is extremely simple to do in Storykit, where you can duplicate your storyboard, move some slides around, and then render a new video.

 – 100% yes.
 But do you always know how to interpret your data or what actions to take?
-That’s not as obvious, and that’s why we are launching slide intentions; so that you can understand how your video is received by your viewers, and then take action based on that information.
+That's not as obvious, and that's why we've created slide intentions; so that you can understand how your video is received by your viewers, and then take action based on that information.